whiteyunjie/ROAM/README.md

 `--patch_size`: size of patch
 `--step_size`: step size of patching, "patch_size == step_size" denotes patches are extracted without overlapping
 `--save_dir`: path to save results
-`--patch_level`: downsample level at which to crop patches
+`--patch_level`: downsample level at which to crop patches `--seg,--stitch,--patch`: Indicate whether to split the slides, whether to concatenate the segmengted patches to observe the segmentation effect, and whether to extract patches.

 The above commond will segment all WSIs in DATA_INFO_DIRECTORY (.csv file), crop patches within the tissue regions with the size of 2048 and generate the following folder structure:
 ```bash